 Seniors’ Chequing Account

 With the rapidly increasing number of senior citizens in Canada, several banks have offered seniors’ chequing accounts.
 As the name suggests, these accounts are specifically targeted towards senior citizens.
 However, these accounts are also accessible to all Canadians aged 60 or older, although this criterion varies from one provider to another.
+Please read our article about the best bank accounts for seniors in Canada.

 Who Needs a Chequing Account?